waynetee/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * {list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}
+* [opencsv](http://opencsv.sourceforge.net/) for providing an API to read, parse and write csv files.
 * [JFreeChart](https://www.jfree.org/jfreechart/) for providing the API to display statistics and charts.
 * [JavaFX](https://gluonhq.com/products/javafx/) for providing the API to render GUI.